Custom Wine Cellars in Wood

 This gorgeous wine cellar make the most of limited space with double deep racking below and single above to create more counter space.

 Now this is a fabulous "Man Cave" with adjacent wine cellar!
+Note the proper doors to ensure the cooling is "locked in".

 Adding a wine cellar under a staircase is very popular.
 Cooling the area is the most difficult application but our refrigeration contractor can help make it all possible.